juliasilge/supervised-ML-case-studies-course/chapters/chapter3.md

 <codeblock id="03_14_1">

-- Use the `confusionMatrix()` function to build a confusion matrix.
+- Use the `conf_mat()` function to build a confusion matrix.
-- We aren't evaluating your models on the testing data yet, so use the `training` data for all the arguments here.
+- We aren't evaluating your models on the testing data yet, so use the `vote_train` data for all the arguments here.

 </codeblock>